 A sylph is a mythological invisible being of the air.
 Wikipedia

 Sylph is a command line utility for running Flutter integration and end-to-end tests on pools of real iOS and Android devices in the cloud.
-Sylph runs on a developer mac or in a CI environment.
+Sylph runs on mac, linux and windows and also in a CI environment.

 pub global activate sylph